Ashley1511/BikeSharing_analysis_using_Dask/README.md

 - cnt: count of total rental bikes including both casual and registered

-### AUTHOR
+### AUTHOR:
-Camille Chauliac
+ - Camille Chauliac
-Student at IE University
+ - Student at IE University
-Master in Big data and Business analytics
+ - Master in Big data and Business analytics

+## SUPPORT:
+For questions about installation or any other remarks, please find below the email adress of the creator of this repository: camille.chauliac@student.ie.edu